 - Exempt salary employees are evaluated based on results, not hours worked.

 - Regulation 541.602 outlines the salary test, with exceptions for personal business and sickness.
+This is another rule with some real tricks.

 - Regulation 541.604 allows extra pay for extra work for exempt employees.
+Again, this rule is difficult to interpret in its application.

 - Category requirements